eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/use-case/demand-volatility.md

 ![Demand Volatility CG](./resources/business-process_demand_volatility_CG.svg)
 ![Demand Volatility CG Legend](./resources/business-process_demand_volatility_CG_legend.svg)

-Figure 1: *Demand Volatility within capacity group*
+Figure: *Demand Volatility within capacity group*

 Feature Demand Volatility is to be used optional but if it is used certain parameters are required to be filled.